-8.1.10 The Town should consider the individual rights of landowners when assessing development proposals while encouraging development that complements, and benefits, the community as a whole.
+- a.
+Allow for appropriate growth and development while controlling parameters. - b.
+Consider the individual rights of landowners when assessing development proposals while encouraging development that complements and benefits the community as a whole.
 This includes making decisions consistent with Exhibit 8-3 and related definitions in Section 8.7.